 First Past the Post

 Over the past few hundred years, our society and democracy have developed and changed beyond recognition.
 However, our voting system has failed to keep pace.
 We believe that First Past the Post has no place in a modern democracy, and should be replaced by a system of Proportional Representation.
 Here’s why:

 The idea of a minority ruling over the majority goes against our most basic ideas about democracy.
 But with First Past the Post, it's the norm.
 For about 90% of the time since 1935 we've had single-party 'majority' governments, but not one of them had the support of a majority of voters.
 The Conservatives and DUP currently share a majority of seats with just 43% of the votes.
 The 2015 Conservative government won an outright majority of seats with just 37% of the vote.
-For almost the entire modern era, politicians who most of us didn't vote for and don't agree with have the power to govern the UK however they like.
+For almost the entire modern era, politicians who most of us didn't vote for and don't agree with have had the power to govern the UK however they like.

 Political diversity is suppressed

 With First Past the Post, Parliament does not reflect the way we vote.
 It denies millions of people representation of their choosing.